-Mooring lines and docklines are being produced invarious constructions (3-strand, doublebraided), materials (polyester, nylon, dyneema), diameters etc. Which one is the right one for your boat?
+Mooring lines and docklines are being produced in various constructions (3-strand, 8-strand, 12-strand, double-braided) and materials like polyester, nylon, and Dyneema.
+Which one is the right one for your boat?

 First of all stretch in mooring lines is very important.
-The mooring line should be able to absorb shocks that are generated by waves or wind.
+The mooring line should be able to absorb shocks that are generated by wind or swell.
 The amount of stretch required is defined by the situation your yacht is moored.
-Marinas and harbours with good protection require minimal stretch, while mooring places in where you might experience big waves it is important to have great stretch.
+Marinas and harbors with good protection require minimal stretch, while mooring in places where you might experience big swells it is important to have good stretch.
 In this case even extra items may be required such as rubber stretchers.

 The type and shape of yacht is also important.
 Sailing yachts with furling sails have quite some projected area for the wind, while low motoryachts won’t catch much wind.

-Stretch is being generated by the right construction and material used in the docklines.
-3-strand construction generates very good stretch.
-The 3-strand construction is the oldest way of making ropes and still very effective for mooring lines!
+The amount of stretch greatly varies by the construction and material used in the docklines.
+3-strand, 8-strand and 12-strand construction gives very good stretch.
+The 3-strand construction is the oldest way of making ropes and still very effective for mooring lines.

-The disadvantage of 3-strand is that it might get a stiff after a while.
+The disadvantage of 3, 8 and 12-strand is that it might get a stiff after a while.

-The more modern double-braided ropes have 12-strand “woven” core and 32-strand woven cover.
+The more modern double-braided ropes have 12-strand “woven” core and 32-strand braided cover.
 This makes the rope very flexible and strong.

-Dyneema actually has even a better abrasion resistance but simple is to slippery to handle.
-Therefore our dyneema mooring lines are protected with a polyester cover.
+Dyneema SK75 and SK78 fibers are more than twice as strong as Polyester in the same diameter but less than half the weight.
+Dyneema has the best abrasive resistance but is to slippery to handle.
+Therefore our Dyneema mooring lines are protected with a polyester cover.

-Since dyneema has virtually no stretch, we recommend using polyester loops as stretchers.
+The main downside to Dyneema is the lack of stretch, when using Dyneema as a mooring line we recommend using polyester loops as stretchers.
 The length and diameters of these loops depend on the required stretch, which again is defined by the yacht and mooring properties.